Pediculosis

 Pregnancy and Breastfeeding

-Nonpharmacologic treatment is the safest approach in pregnant women; however, it has limited efficacy.
+Nonpharmacologic treatment is the safest approach in pregnancy but has limited efficacy.
 Dimethicone and cyclomethicone are the safest drugs to be used in this population.
 Permethrin is also quite safe (category B drug).
 Tinctures containing plant extracts must be avoided.

 PrognosisTop